 Statements in this press release that are not strictly historical in nature are forward-looking statements.
-These statements include, but are not limited to, statements related to: intended activities with respect to the HARMONY study following the interim analysis, expected timelines with respect to full data from the HARMONY study and the Company's planned engagement with the FDA.
+These statements include, but are not limited to, statements related to expected timelines with respect to the Company's planned engagement with the FDA.
 These statements are only predictions based on current information and expectations and involve a number of risks and uncertainties.
 Actual events or results may differ materially from those projected in any of such statements due to various factors, including the risks and uncertainties inherent in drug development, approval and commercialization, and the fact that past results of clinical trials may not be indicative of future trial results.
 For a discussion of these and other factors, please refer to ACADIA's annual report on Form 10-K for the year ended December 31, 2018 as well as ACADIA's subsequent filings with the Securities and Exchange Commission.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
 This caution is made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 All forward-looking statements are qualified in their entirety by this cautionary statement and ACADIA undertakes no obligation to revise or update this press release to reflect events or circumstances after the date hereof, except as required by law.